iQuantile-LLC/SharpSession/README.md

 ## Installation

 It is recommended to use NuGet.
-F.ex through the VS Package Manager Console `Install-Package <package>` or using the VS "Manage NuGet Packages..." extension.
+F.ex through the VS Package Manager Console `Install-Package iQuantile.DotLib.SessionManager` or using the VS "Manage NuGet Packages..." extension.

 ## How to use